cnp3/ebook/principles/dv.rst

      send(v,interface)

-When a router boots, it does not know any destination in the network and its routing table only contains itself.
+When a router boots, it does not know any destination in the network and its routing table only contains its local address(es).
 It thus sends to all its neighbors a distance vector that contains only its address at a distance of `0`.
 When a router receives a distance vector on link `l`, it processes it as follows.

 .. code-block:: python